Trendyol/stove/README.md

         keepDendenciesRunning() // this will keep the dependencies running after the tests are finished, so next run will be blazing fast :)
     }
 }.with {
-    httpClient() // Enables http client to make real http calls against the application under test
+    // Enables http client
+    // to make real http calls
+    // against the application under test
+    http()

-    couchbase { // Enables Couchbase physically and exposes the configuration to the application under test CouchbaseSystemOptions(
+    // Enables Couchbase physically
+    // and exposes the configuration
+    // to the application under test
+    couchbase {
+        CouchbaseSystemOptions(
             defaultBucket = "Stove",
             configureExposedConfiguration = { cfg -> listOf("couchbase.hosts=${cfg.hostsWithPort}") },
         )
     }

-    kafka { // Enables Kafka physically and exposes the configuration to the application under test KafkaSystemOptions(
+    // Enables Kafka physically
+    // and exposes the configuration
+    // to the application under test
+    kafka {
+        KafkaSystemOptions(
             configureExposedConfiguration = { cfg -> listOf("kafka.bootstrapServers=${cfg.boostrapServers}") },
         )
     }

-    wiremock { // Enables Wiremock on the given port and provides configurable mock HTTP server for your external API calls WireMockSystemOptions(
+    // Enables Wiremock on the given port
+    // and provides configurable mock HTTP server
+    // for your external API calls
+    wiremock {
+        WireMockSystemOptions(
             port = 9090,
             removeStubAfterRequestMatched = true,